 A pickup’s coil may be so loosely coiled that it can practically pick up sounds like a microphone.
 Potting prevents this.
 While also protecting the pickup’s internal circuitry from moisture and dirt contamination.

-Different Types of Pickups
+Different Kinds of Pickups

 P90 and Jazzmaster pickups are popular variations on the single-coil design.
 They feature thicker wire and higher output levels for a more distinct sound.